samnjugu/python-gmail/README.md

 # python-gmail
-Search retrieve and send emails with gmail
+Search retrieve and send emails with gmail using python.